 Lake Bolac is located within easy driving distance to the Grampians National Park and the Great Ocean Road.
-An important service centre for the surrounding farms, the township is also an attraction in its own right sitting close to the freshwater lake and hosting to the annual Lake Bolac Eel Festival.
+Surrounded by farmland, the township is an attraction in its own right sitting close to the freshwater lake and hosting to the annual Lake Bolac Eel Festival.

 During Autumn, Lake Bolac hosts the famous Lake Bolac Eel Festival.
 The festival fosters a relationship between indigenous and non-indigenous peoples with Aboriginal cultural heritage and artistic content.
 Focusing on the Eels migration from the sea, the festival attracts visitors from near and far.